-In 48 B.C., Caesar pursues Pompey from Pharsalia to Egypt.
-Ptolemy, now supreme ruler after deposing his older sister, Cleopatra, attempts to gain favor with Caesar by presenting the conquerer with the head of Pompey, borne by his governors, Pothinos and Achillas.
-To win Caesar's support from her brother, Cleopatra hides herself in a rug, which Apollodorus, her servant, presents to Caesar.
-The Roman is immediately infatuated; banishing Ptolemy, he declares Cleopatra Egypt's sole ruler and takes her as his mistress.
-A son, Caesarion, is born of their union.
+In 48 B.C., Julius Caesar (Sir Rex Harrison) pursues Pompey from Pharsalia to Egypt.
+Pharaoh Ptolemy XIII (Richard O'Sullivan), now supreme ruler after deposing his older sister, Cleopatra VII (Dame Elizabeth Taylor), attempts to gain favor with Caesar by presenting the conquerer with the head of Pompey, borne by his governors, Pothinus (Grégoire Aslan) and Achillas (John Doucette).
+To win Caesar's support from her brother, Cleopatra hides herself in a rug, which Apollodorus (Cesare Danova), her servant, presents to Caesar.
+The Roman is immediately infatuated.
+Banishing Ptolemy, he declares Cleopatra Egypt's sole ruler and takes her as his mistress.
+A son, Caesarion (Loris Loddi), is born of their union.
 Caesar, however, must return to Italy.
-Although he is briefly reunited with Cleopatra during a magnificent reception for the queen in Rome, Caesar is assassinated shortly thereafter, and Cleopatra returns to Egypt.
-When Mark Antony, Caesar's protégé, beholds Cleopatra aboard her elaborate barge at Tarsus some years later, he is smitten and becomes both her lover and military ally.
-Their liaison notwithstanding, Antony, to ...Written by
+Although he is briefly reunited with Cleopatra during a magnificent reception for the Queen in Rome, Caesar is assassinated shortly thereafter, and Cleopatra returns to Egypt.
+When Mark Antony (Richard Burton), Caesar's protégé, beholds Cleopatra...Written by

 Premiered at a length of 243 minutes.
 A week after the premiere, the film was reduced to 222 minutes, and edited further to 194 minutes for general release.
 The 194-minute version was the default broadcast television version for years; home video and cable television releases are of the full-length cut.
 See more »